4rft5/Wordull/README.md

 ## Features
 * Configurable timezone to ensure that the word is updated at midnight each day (from the official NYTimes json).
 * Import statistics from the original NYTimes Wordle in the Settings page (optional).
+* Game State and Statistics are saved to the container, allowing for multiple devices to have the same stats and progress (instead of per-browser)
 * Configurable notifications via [Apprise-API](https://github.com/caronc/apprise#supported-notifications) for reminders to do the puzzle if it has not been completed that day (optional).
 * Hard Mode - Functions identical to Wordle hard mode, any revealed hints must be used in subsequent guesses.
 * Statistics are saved in json in the `data/` folder and update with the guess distribution, amount of challenges played, win percentage, current and max streak.